Showing posts with label Italian American. Show all posts

 Sunday, August 13, 2023

-Summer Italian tomato salad
+Summer Italian Tomato Salad

 First tomato salad from the garden. 🍅 🌿 🍅 I added a chopped zucchini, tomatoes, red onion, basil, olive oil and a pinch of salt.
 Delicious and healthy.